lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-07-04-Finish_your_degree.md

 Cambridge [was a pioneer](https://www.cl.cam.ac.uk/events/EDSAC99/history.html) in computer science teaching:

-* In 1953, Cambridge launched the first ever degree level course in computer science anywhere in the world: the one-year *Diploma in Numerical Analysis and Automatic Computing*.
+* In 1953, Cambridge launched the first ever degree-level course in computer science anywhere in the world: the one-year *Diploma in Numerical Analysis and Automatic Computing*.
-Designed as a conversion course for a graduate with a degree in an appropriate subject (such as mathematics), and later rebranded the *Diploma in Computer Science*, it [continued until 2008](https://www.cl.cam.ac.uk/admissions/diploma/).
+Designed as a conversion course for a graduate with a degree in a cognate subject (such as mathematics), and later rebranded the *Diploma in Computer Science*, it [continued until 2008](https://www.cl.cam.ac.uk/admissions/diploma/).
 * In 1971, Cambridge introduced the first computer science undergraduate degree: the *Computer Sciences Tripos* (where *Tripos* is the Cambridge term for an undergraduate degree programme).
-It was a final-year course, which students could transfer into having completed two years on some other Tripos.
+It was a final-year course, which students could join after completing two years on some other Tripos.
 * In 1978, a two-year Computer Science Tripos was introduced.
 It ran alongside the one-year Tripos, which would continue for decades.
-* in 1989, the two-year course was extended to a three-year course.
+* in 1989, the two-year course was extended to a full three-year course.

-People from overseas may need reminding that a degree course in England typically runs for three years only, and that it is focused on a single subject, without including any of the literary or cultural canon that forms the basis of a "liberal education".
+People from overseas may need reminding that a degree course in England typically runs for three years only, and that it is focused on a single subject.
+It does not include any of the literary or cultural canon that forms the basis of a "liberal education", which would be expected in the USA.
+The Tripos in History, English or Philosophy is equally specialised and focused.
 However, some students can encounter multiple subjects by switching from one Tripos to another at the end of an academic year.